UMNET-perfSONAR/pssid-data-pipeline/README.md

 Access at `<pipeline-hostname>:5601`
 - Default credentials: `admin` / `OpensearchInit2024` (as defined in env variables above)
 - Use Dev Tools to inspect indices and output: `GET <index-name>/_search`
+- Use Dev Tools to delete indices from old probes that are no longer sending data: `DELETE pscheduler_*_<probe-name>_*` (this command may need to be adjusted if you change the index naming scheme specified in the output field of Logstash)

 ### Grafana Setup

 #### Access Dashboard